istio/istio/install/kubernetes/helm/istio-init/README.md

 ## Resources Required

-The chart deploys pods that consume minimum resources as specified in the resources configuration parameter.
+The chart deploys pods that consume minimal resources.

 ## Installing the Chart